Get-AzSqlServer

 Conclusion

-In this Azure PowerShell article, we discussed the syntax and usage of the Get-AzSqlServer PowerShell command with certain examples.
+In this Azure PowerShell article, we discuss the syntax and usage of the Get-AzSqlServer PowerShell command, along with several examples.
 Thanks for reading this article !!!